biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 #### Navigating the CST

-Then navigating the nodes and tokens of certain nodes, you will notice straight away that the majority of those methods will return a `Result` (`SyntaxResult`).
+When navigating the nodes and tokens of certain nodes, you will notice straight away that the majority of those methods will return a `Result` (`SyntaxResult`).

 Generally, you will end up navigating the CST inside the `run` function, and this function will usually return an `Option` or a `Vec`.

-- If the `run` function returns an `Option`, you're encouraged to transform `Result` into `Option` and use the try operator `?`.
+- If the `run` function returns an `Option`, you're encouraged to transform the `Result` into an `Option` and use the try operator `?`.
 This will make your coding way easier:
   ```rust
   fn run() -> Self::Signals {
     let prev_val = js_object_member.value().ok()?;